This past year we have spent much time working with various page builders in both Drupal and WordPress.

 Drupal also has Views built in, letting us display our field data in complex, filterable ways; the closest WordPress comes to this is with the Content Views plugins, which is good and does support ACF, but the fact that Views is part of Drupal 8 and 9 core (and has tons of modules supporting it) is huge.

 WordPress offers many visual page builders.

-We have personally used Gutenberg, Elementor, WPBakery, Visual Composer, Divi, and Beaver Builder, although there are many others besides these.
-These don't seem to support fields that much.
+We have personally used Gutenberg, Elementor, WPBakery, Visual Composer, Divi, and Beaver Builder, although there are many others besides these (Oxygen comes to mind).
+These don’t seem to support fields that much.
 Elementor does, on some of its widgets, but not all, and I have yet to have a need to use fields in any of the other ones I just mentioned.
 Gutenberg has a very clean UI, and many people love it.
-It isn't for me, personally, but that isn't to say it's a bad choice at all.
+It isn’t for me, personally, but that isn’t to say it’s a bad choice at all.
 It comes with WordPress and requires no extra plugins, though there are plugins that extend its functionality.

 We use Elementor and love it.
 It can be used to edit individual pages, for which it is really very intuitive.
 Our customers like it a lot, and it’s easy to train people on.